-In-text citations are the little parentheses that you use in your paper in order to tell the reader the name of the person/source that you are citing.
+In-text citations are the little parentheses that you use in your paper to tell the reader the name of the person/source that you are citing.
 You need to use in-text citations when you are citing/using information from an outside source, and that information is not common knowledge.

 You can set up in text quotes by using something called a signal phrase, or you can set up a quote by including all the information in an in-text citation.